dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

        [13,  9, 12]])
 ```

-The example below cannot be broadcasted and will result in a <span style="font-family: Courier New,Courier,Lucida Sans Typewriter,Lucida Typewriter,monospace">ValueError: operands could not be broadcast together with shapes (4,3) (4,2)</span> because the the matrix `A` and `B` have differnt columns and does not fit with the afore-mention rules of broadcasting that the trailing axes for the arrays must be the same size or 1.
+The example below cannot be broadcasted and will result in a <span style="font-family: Courier New,Courier,Lucida Sans Typewriter,Lucida Typewriter,monospace">ValueError: operands could not be broadcast together with shapes (4,3) (4,2)</span> because the matrix `A` and `B` have different columns and does not fit with the afore-mention rules of broadcasting that the trailing axes for the arrays must be the same size or 1.
 ```text
 A      (2d array):  4 x 3
 B      (2d array):  4 x 2